- Headings match the order of Full Self Employment Tax Return pages (SA103F).

 Box 30 Other business expenses

-- NHS Levey, hygienist, credit charges, licence fees and any other deductions taken by practices for using their equipment, facilities and staff.
-We may also include these in the costs of sale above, and we will get them from your practice statements.
+- NHS Levey, hygienist, credit charges, practice licence fees and any other deductions taken by practices for using their equipment, facilities and staff.
+These costs may be allocated to the cost of sale in Box 17.
+At SmallBiz Accounts, we will collate these expenses from your practice statements as part of our annual accounts work, so you don’t have to.

 - Protective clothing and disposable PPE, such as face masks, gloves or aprons.
 You cannot claim for ordinary clothing, e.g. shoes and clothing worn under protective clothing.